-Refer to a Standing Committee Refer to a Special (Ad Hoc) Committee Instructions on the task Instructions on the task 2.
-Date of when to report back 2.
+Refer to a Standing Committee Refer to a Special (Ad Hoc) Committee Instructions on the task Instructions on the task Date of when to report back 2.
 Date of when to report back 3.
-Which existing Standing Committee 3.
+Name of the committee 3.
 Number of Committee members 4.
 Names of Committee members 5.
 Name of Committee Chair